-MAT 141 Analytical Geometry and Calculus II
+MAT 141 Analytical Geometry

+and Calculus II

-Includes the following topics: continuation of calculus of one variable, including analytic geometry, techniques of integration, volumes by integration, and other applications; infinite series, including Taylor series and improper integrals.
+This course includes the following topics: continuation of calculus of one variable, including analytic geometry, techniques of integration, volumes by integration, and other applications; infinite series, including Taylor series and improper integrals.
+Prerequisite: MAT 140.